derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Bulk Thumbnail Creator** - Picture processing can take a bit of time for some transformations.
+**2) Bulk Thumbnail Creator** - Picture processing can take a bit of time for some transformations.
 Especially if the image is large.
 Create an image program which can take hundreds of images and converts them to a specified size in the background thread while you do other things.
 For added complexity, have one thread handling re-sizing, have another bulk renaming of thumbnails etc.
   - [ ] Go
   - [ ] Java
   - [ ] Rust